 The price of the Catalyst is pretty average for a jacket of this type.
 The hooded version is the same price as the Patagonia Down Sweater Hoody.

-The North Face Catalyst Jacket - Men's
+The women's version was the North Face Catalyst Jacket - Women's (discontinued).

 — Chris McNamara and McKenzie Long

 Compare this product side-by-side to top competitors >